Cohon University Center Policies

 If fees are applicable, a 50 percent deposit is required 10 days after receipt of confirmation.
 The balance will be invoiced immediately following the event and is due upon receipt.
 If the event is canceled 10 or more business days prior to the event, then half of the deposit will be refunded.

-A fee may be charged to an organization that is not present for a reservation if that organization has failed to notify the Cohon Center Scheduling Office of a cancellation within the appropriate time frame:
+A No-Show fee may be charged to an organization or department that is not present for a reservation if that organization has failed to notify the Cohon University Center Scheduling Office of a cancellation within the appropriate time frame:

 - For larger event spaces, cancellations must be made at least seven business days prior to the event.